rod-trent/Copilot-for-Security/Prompts/Promptbooks/Risky_User.md

    What additional security methods can be invoked to take down the user from the risky user list?
    ```

-These prompts are designed to guide Copilot for Security through a -*Risky User*- within an environment, from initial identification to detailed reporting.
+These prompts are designed to guide Copilot for Security through a *Risky User* within an environment, from initial identification to detailed reporting.
 Remember to tailor these prompts to fit the specific context and systems of your organization.